A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning

 where we set $h$ as $(\texttt{number\_of\_samples} + \texttt{number\_of\_features} + 1) / 2$~\citep{rousseeuw1984least}. $K$ represents the total number of subsets that contain $h$ points.
 In practice, the MCD estimator can be efficiently solved by the FAST-MCD algorithm~\citep{hubert2010minimum} instead of performing a brute-force search over all possible subsets.
 Akin to Mahalanobis Distance, we define the \textit{Detection Robust Mahalanobis Distance} $M_{\text{rob}}(s)$ as robust detection metric:

-Since the robust Mahalanobis distance can still approximate the true Chi-squared distribution~\cite{hardin2005distribution}, we still use the threshold value $\chi^2_p(1-\alpha)$ for detecting outliers as in the Mahalanobis distance case.
+Since the robust Mahalanobis distance can still approximate the true Chi-squared distribution~\citep{hardin2005distribution}, we still employ the threshold value $\Theta = \chi^2_p(1-\alpha)$ for detecting outliers as in the MD case.

 As a motivating example, \cref{fig:contours} displays contours computed by both MD and Robust MD detection methods for state feature vectors in the Breakout game from the popular Atari benchmark~\citep{bellemare13arcade,brockman2016openai} with different types of outliers.
 These results demonstrate that estimation based on Robust MD is less vulnerable to outlying states~(red points) and better fits inliers~(black points) than MD.
 This robust parameter estimation highlights the potential advantage of Robust MD for RL outlier detection, where the data used for estimation tends to be noisy.